The First World War began more than 100 years ago, yet the language of the trenches is still used every day.

 Australian soldiers are even credited with inventing the term ‘Aussie’ (for both Australia and Australian), and they had their own magazine, of the same title, to share experiences.

-Examples of Australian ‘slanguage’ have been captured in the design of the new Sir John Monash Centre which opens in France in April 2018.
+Examples of Australian ‘slanguage’ have been captured in the design of the Sir John Monash Centre.
 The ramps leading into the Centre are lined with bricks, some of which are imprinted with the daily slang of Australian soldiers—words like cobber, smoko and two-up.

 Researcher Dr Amanda Laugesen, from the Australian National Dictionary Centre, describes ‘slanguage’ as a creative fusion of Australian slang, swear words, and parts of French and other foreign phrases.